-The owner of this lovely CV is a trainee at a Magic Circle firm and although the personal details have been changed, everything else remains the same.
-If you want to work for one of the best firms, they will expect a lot; so read on and see what kind of things they will expect.
+The owner of this CV landed a training contract at a City firm and although the personal details have been changed, everything else remains the same.
+If you want to work for one of the best firms, they will expect a lot; so read on and see what competencies and experiences law firms expect.

 Magic Circle CV example

 I am a successful Languages graduate about to commence the Graduate Diploma in Law.
 Due to my range of career interests, I have gained experience in a number of areas.
 My legal work experience has attracted me to business law, where I feel that the skills I have gained from my degree, work and other activities will be highly valued.

 Leadership and Responsibility: I have been chosen to represent my peers on a number of occasions, at school council and as a university liaison student representative.
 As a classroom assistant I was responsible for helping groups of up to five students during language classes, a challenging job that I enjoyed immensely.

 Written skills: I have developed a sophisticated written style and practised formulating arguments, both through academic essay-writing and producing leaflets and campaign literature for Manchester Students’ Union.
 During my time at Manchester, I have helped to research and write manifestos in a number of campaigns for student representative groups.